National Action Plan on Combatting Auto Theft

 Status as of August 2024

-- The Minister of Transport has written to his provincial and territorial counterparts to encourage them to take action on combatting fraudulent vehicle registrations.
+- The former Minister of Transport has written to his provincial and territorial counterparts to encourage them to take action on combatting fraudulent vehicle registrations.

 - The Canadian Council of Motor Transport Administrators (CCMTA), which includes representatives from all provinces and territories and the federal government, has established a Task Force to examine what steps it could take within its mandate to address issues related to vehicle theft and fraudulent registrations.
 The CCMTA will deliver a report to the Council of Ministers of Transportation and Highway Safety.